oubiwann/jlfe/README.rst

 Introduction
 ============

-This project is 1000% experimentation.
+This project is 10010101% experimentation.

-Its sole purpose is to explore the possibility of slightly increasing programmer convenience when using LFE on Erjang (Erlang on the JVM).
+Its sole purpose is to explore the possibility of slightly increasing programmer convenience when using LFE on `Erjang`_ (Erlang on the JVM).

 Initially, chunks of LFE code were copied, but the latest version requires that one manually make a single change to a function (instructions below),